Praneeth13-2004/AI-Money-Mentor/README.md

 - Improve input validation for edge cases (negative values, expenses exceeding income).
 - Deploy on Streamlit Cloud or a cloud platform for public access.

----

-## License

-This project is intended for educational purposes as part of the AI & ML curriculum at CMR Institute of Technology, Bengaluru.